Brexit Effect: House Prices And Mortgage Rates (Latest)

 Property portal Rightmove has forecast prices will remain flat.

 Have property sales gone up or down since the Brexit vote?

-There hasn’t been a huge change in the number of property sales actually taking place since the vote.
+There hasn’t been a huge change in the number of property transactions actually taking place since the vote.

 It’s worth noting however, that transaction levels overall are still significantly down on the numbers seen before the financial crash in 2007/8.

-The numbers below show the average properties sold each year since 2006, based on data from HM Revenue & Customs.
+The numbers below show the average properties sold each year since 2006, based on data from HMRC.

 Has demand for properties changed since the Brexit vote?

-The number of people actively looking to buy a new home is down slightly since the 2016 referendum.
+The number of people actively looking to buy a new home has dropped since the 2016 referendum.